MichaelDimmitt/The-Optimistic/README.md

 # H2 TheHopefulGPA
-    Asks what the school's required credit hours are for graduation.
+    -Asks what the school's required credit hours are for graduation.
     *then the program takes in the students current GPA and current credit hours.
     *then computes the highest possible gpa a student can achieve-
-    if they earn straight A-s from that point untill graduation.
+    +if they earn straight A-s from that point untill graduation.

 # H2 Additional Set up in place
     *project set up so that off of one java file - after initial user input: